iter8-tools/iter8/README.md

 ## What is iter8 about?

-Iter8's mission is to support cloud-native, automated canary releases and A/B testing, driven by analytics based on robust statistical techniques.
+Iter8 supports cloud-native, automated canary releases and A/B testing, driven by analytics based on robust statistical techniques.
 The project comprises two components:

 * _iter8-analytics_: An analytics API server that analyzes metrics from different versions of a microservice.
 Based on success criteria provided by the user, the metric analysis can assess the health of a canary version both absolutely and comparatively to a baseline version.
 The analytics API is called by _iter8_controller_ described next.